dhirenkakkar/Web-crawler/README.md

 # Working

 - Makes an HTTP requests and then parsing the response subsequently saving all the URLs it encounters (leaving the URL already visited).
-- Creates a fake Mozilla USER_AGENT to allow the web server to think the robot is a normal web browser
+- Creates a fake Mozilla USER_AGENT to allow the web server to think the robot is a normal web browser.
-- Uses Jsoup JAR to form the HTTP request and parse the response.
+- Uses Jsoup JAR to form the HTTP request and parse the response to compare to the given string.